 But they stopped making it and I used up my supply long ago, so I just didn’t finish stuff.

-I recently came across Turbo Tacky Glue (find it at Wal-mart, Amazon, & Michael’s) and thought I’d try it.
+Then I came across Turbo Tacky Glue (find it at Walmart, Amazon, & Michael’s) and thought I’d try it.
 The newest packaging has a great way to store it upside-down so it is always ready to use.

 Because it doesn’t bond immediately, you can make some adjustments to make everything perfect.

 I decided to weigh down the one edge that wasn’t perfect and put the glue bottle on it.
 It took very little time to flatten.

 I let it dry overnight (because it was late, not because it was needed) and glued on the backing in the morning.
 I weighted it down again with the glue bottle and I used lots of glue.
 After an hour it is bonded but the glue isn’t quite dry, but almost.